 Styles and Genres: The style of a story is just as important as the story itself.
 First, we will look at the building blocks of any story (setting, character, want, conflict, resolution).
 Then, we will examine examples of different genres (fairy tale, fantasy, science fiction, etc.).
 We will learn about the elements of style and the qualities that make up each genre.
 Working in groups, we will create and perform original stories working within a specific genre.
 Then we will discover how a simple play can be performed in a variety of genres, focusing on what aspects of a story change and what remains universal.

-Theater Without Walls – Site Specific and Roving Performance: Theater doesn’t have to stay in a theater!
+Theater Without Walls – Site Specific and Roving Performance: In-person only Theater doesn’t have to stay in a theater!
 How can a specific location inspire a performance?
 What kind of performance can rove (move from place to place)?
 Students will investigate a variety of indoor/outdoor chosen spaces, examining the sights and sounds, the feeling inspired by the space, the characters that could exist there.
 We will explore how a chosen space has its own story, and we will create short scenes and monologues inspired by spaces we choose.
 We will also explore what it means to create a character that could travel through space—what defines roving theater?
 How can the performance have a journey?
 We will celebrate the idea that theater can happen anywhere, and we will load up our personal toolboxes for creating theater without walls.